According to a new set of definitions endorsed by American College of Obstetricians and Gynecologists, pregnancy is not full term until 39 weeks.

 Why Change the Definitions?

-This change became necessary because elective deliveries performed before 39 weeks without a medical reason consistently result in greater risks of health problems for #baby .
+This change became necessary because elective deliveries performed before 39 weeks without a medical reason consistently result in greater risks of health problems for Your Baby .
 The risks include problems with breathing and issues of brain development.
 Because these risks are not widely understood, the rate of early delivery has risen as births are scheduled for reasons of health-care provider’s convenience or old traditional beliefs.

 The new way of counting